DavidVujic/my-emacs-config/README.md

 ### ido-completing-read+
 If you use the excellent `ido-mode' for efficient completion of file names and buffers, you might wonder if you can get ido-style completion everywhere else too.

+### json-mode
+Major mode for editing JSON files.
+Extends the builtin js-mode to add better syntax highlighting for JSON and some nice editing keybindings.

 ### magit
 Magit is an interface to the version control system Git, implemented as an Emacs package.